PlaidCloud/website/content/en/docs/tasks/extend-kubectl/kubectl-plugins.md

 <!-- overview -->

 This guide demonstrates how to install and write extensions for [kubectl](/docs/reference/kubectl/kubectl/).
-By thinking of core `kubectl` commands as essential building blocks for interacting with a Kubernetes cluster, a cluster administrator can think of plugins as a means of utilizing these building blocks to create more complex behavior.
+By thinking of core `kubectl` commands as essential building blocks for interacting with a PlaidCloud cluster, a cluster administrator can think of plugins as a means of utilizing these building blocks to create more complex behavior.
 Plugins extend `kubectl` with new sub-commands, allowing for new and custom features not included in the main distribution of `kubectl`.

 ## {{% heading "prerequisites" %}}